Hi Sean. Good question!

 The short answer is, No!
 Adopting and applying the principle of unconditional self-acceptance (USA) will not cause you to lose your edge, to become lazy, sloppy, ineffective, or stop demanding excellence, unless you choose to apply it in that way.
 If you do not evaluate your performance how can you every hope to improve?
 In developed countries, not striving for something, not having some standards of quality puts you in a very disadvantaged position.

 David Burns talks about the importance of “task perfection” vs. “self perfection.”
-In other words, it is perfectly OK to rate our performance as good or bad (if we avoid over-generalizing, awfulizing and other distortions) as long as we understand that no matter how bad our performance, that does not may is a shit, a “bad person," a failure.
-Likewise, if we perform well, that does not make us a “good person," a “fine therapist," a “wonderful mother” or any other positive global label.
+In other words, it is perfectly OK to rate our performance as good or bad (if we avoid over-generalizing, awfulizing and other distortions) as long as we understand that no matter how bad our performance, that does not make us a “shit”, a “bad person”, a “failure.”
+Likewise, if we perform well, that does not make us a “good person”, a “fine therapist”, a “wonderful mother” or any other positive global label.
 So, what does it mean?
 It just means we are a person who performed well or badly.
-Sure be pleased with a good performance and disappointed with a poor one, but don’t imagine that effects your dear, sweet self one way or the other.
+Sure be pleased with a good performance and disappointed with a poor one, but don’t imagine that affects your dear, sweet self one way or the other.

-Even the Christians say “Love the sinner and hate the sin” which I take to mean that behavior does not effect intrinsic worth, and reminds us to judge behavior not self.
-However, I am more radical than some others and don’t even get involved with the swampy semantics of worth, value and, gawd forbid, self-esteem, preferring instead to work with unconditional self-acceptance (USA).
+Even the Christians say “Love the sinner and hate the sin” which I take to mean that behavior does not affect intrinsic worth, and reminds us to judge behavior not self.
+However, I am more radical than some others and don’t even get involved with the swampy semantics of worth, value and, gawd forbid, “self-esteem,” preferring instead to work with unconditional self-acceptance (USA).
 This is fundamental to REBT-CBT, but smooches nicely with Christian, “hippie,” “New Agey” and the great Asian religious traditions.
-In fact, it is more than nicely because with the Christian, hippie, New Agey, Buddhist angles, I have to more or less take them on faith, because they "seem" right or feel right.
+In fact, it is more than fits nicely because with the Christian, hippie, New Agey, Buddhist angles, I have to more or less take them on faith, because they intuitively seem right or feel right.
 Nothing wrong with that, I guess..
-But with REBT and General Semantics I understand in a very substantial way that separating out behavior from self is valid because I understand that language such as a good or bad person, and the myriad variations on that theme are empty semantics, are simply nonsense concepts which human beans have historically bought into, and which we (the culture continues) to hypnotize one another into believing form the youngest to the oldest among us.
+But with REBT and General Semantics I understand in a very substantial way that separating out behavior from self is valid because I understand that language such as a good or bad person, and the myriad variations on that theme are empty semantics, are simply nonsense concepts which human beans have historically bought into, and which we (the culture) continue to hypnotize one another into believing.

-The way to really wrap your head around this is to look at someone most people consider "evil.”
-Hitler is a good example, although I reckon there are many qualified candidates.
+The way to really wrap your head around this is to think about the way most people consider the concept of “evil.”
+Hitler is an obvious and useful example, although I reckon there are many qualified candidates.
 I maintain that Hitler was NOT an evil person.
 I don’t even think he was a bad person (Please, gawd, don’t quote me out of context!)
-But I don’t he was a good person either, or an OK person, or any other of the dozens of labels we might come up with to describe his self.
+But I don’t think he was a good person either, or even an OK person, or any other of the dozens of labels we might come up with to describe his self.
 In fact, I think that Hitler, Mother Theresa and I all have the same self.

 It is worth mentioning that even though we judge behavior, not people, there are some reasonable, rational and healthy limits on that judgment such as avoiding over-generalizations and all-or-nothing thinking, awfulizing, and “musterbating.”
 For example, “Your performance was total crap, and you must never perform crapily!” misses the mark in several important ways: (1) It would be hard to imagine a performance that was “total crap” even though many aspects of that performance could use improvement, (2) Obviously, even though you performed badly, there is nothing to say that you must not do so, and furthermore, it is unrealistic to expect that you will always perform well and never had a “bad night.”

-Still, even the worst sort of judgment related to behavior is better than judging self with is not only hurtful and harmful, it is nonsense!
+Still, even the worst sort of judgment related to behavior is better than judging self which I hope I have persuaded you is not only hurtful and harmful, it is nonsense!

 Originally posted 2013-04-28 05:37:44.